jordangumm/utils/README.md

-# pylearn2-helpers
+# utils
-A place to keep some scripts I routinely use for or with pylearn2
+A place to keep some scripts I routinely use